 Joint and Sole Custody

-New Jersey courts assume that a child will be benefited if the parents are equally or near-equally involved in the responsibilities and rights of parenting.
-Parenting time for a non-custodial parent may be restricted or supervised if that parent has a history of domestic violence or abuse.Discuss a Child Custody Matter with a Monmouth County Lawyer
+New Jersey courts assume that a child will benefit if the parents are equally or near-equally involved in the responsibilities and rights of parenting.
+However, parenting time for a non-custodial parent may be restricted or supervised if that parent has a history of domestic violence or abuse.Discuss a Child Custody Matter with a Monmouth County Lawyer